notCactus/PokeIdle/README.md

 Add proper UI and improve the layout
 #### Drag and drop sorting of pokemon
 Drag and drop the pokemon in the roster or pc to sort them.
+#### Improve sign in and sign out flow.
+Improve sign in and sign out flow.

 ## Technologies
 #### Framework